Marcel Riffard: Bicycles

 Riffard was involved in the design of at least two aerodynamic bicycle projects.

 Vélo-Torpille

-Étienne Bunau-Varilla was the son of a French engineer who had become wealthy working on the abortive French Panama Canal project.
+Étienne Bunau-Varilla was the son of a French engineer who had made his fortune working on the abortive French Panama Canal project.
 After completing his Baccalauréat, the younger Bunau-Varilla was given an airplane as a gift, and participated in some air races.
 He later started racing bicycles, and was the originator of the Vélo-Torpille (Torpedo bike).
 Work on the project started in 1910.